NShan9297/Election_Analysis/README.md

   **Raymon Anthony Doane** received 3.1% of the votes with a total vote count of 11,606

-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- The winning candidate was Diana DeGette with 73.8% of votes with a total is 272,892

 # **Summary** #